+DoV-Domestic Violence

-DoV - Domestic Violence DaV - Dating Violence SA - Sexual Assault S - Stalking
+DaV - Dating Violence

+SA - Sexual Assault

+S-Stalking

 ON-LINE PROGRAMS BY EVERFI BEHAVIOR COVERED AlcoholEdu: AlcoholEdu is an online prevention education program provided by EverFi, a national company that provides prevention education programs in several areas, including drug and alcohol use and abuse, campus sexual assault, and financial literacy.
 AlcoholEdu provides information on the use and effects of alcohol as well as prevention and risk-reduction tips and connections with healthy sexuality and sexual violence.
-All new students are required to take AlcoholEdu during their first semester at UM.
-DoV, DaV, SA, S Sexual Assault Prevention for Adult Learners: Sexual Assault Prevention for Adult Learners is an online program designed to educate students about sexual assault, healthy relationships, consent, and bystander intervention.
-At UM, this program is required of all new students (freshman, transfers, graduate and law students).
-DoV, DaV, SA, S Bystander Intervention Trainings: Bystander intervention is mandatory for all new students (e.g. freshman, transfers, graduate and law students) during their first semester at UM.
-This in-person training reviews the legal and Title IX definitions of sexual assault; explains consent; covers the meaning of mandatory reporters and confidential employees at UM; discusses the problems with rape culture; challenges popular rape myths; presents approaches to safely prevent identity-based harm or to intervene when there is risk of identity-based harm; explores hot to overcome barriers to intervening; and provides participants with supportive resources at UM and within the Missoula community.
-DoV, DaV, SA, S SARC Hosted the programs.
-Jan- march were in person, and April through December were over Zoom Additional Training for Resident Assistants (RAs) (Primary prevention): SARC, EO/Title IX, and UMPD train all Resident Assistants.
+All new students are required to take AlcoholEdu during their first semester at University of Montana DoV, DaV, SA, S Sexual Assault Prevention for Adult Learners: Sexual Assault Prevention for Adult Learners is an online program designed to educate students about sexual assault, healthy relationships, consent, and bystander intervention.
+At University of Montana, this program is required of all new students (freshman, transfers, graduate and law students).
+DoV, DaV, SA, S Bystander Intervention Trainings: Bystander intervention is mandatory for all new students (e.g. freshman, transfers, graduate and law students) during their first semester at University of Montana.
+This in person training reviews the legal and Title IX definitions of sexual assault; explains consent; covers the meaning of mandatory reporters and confidential employees at University of Montana; discusses the problems with rape culture; challenges popular rape myths; presents approaches to safely prevent identity-based harm or to intervene when there is risk of identity-based harm; explores how to overcome barriers to intervening; and provides participants with supportive resources at University of Montana and within the Missoula community.
+DoV, DaV, SA,S Additional Training for Resident Assistants (RAs) (Primary prevention): SARC, EO/Title IX, and UMPD train all Resident Assistants.
 Presentations from SARC include information about SARC services and about interpersonal violence (including dating violence, domestic violence, sexual assault, and stalking), healthy relationships, how to support students in crisis, and other pertinent topics.
 SARC also works with RAs as they develop applied skills using the Behind Closed Doors curriculum.
-Training from the Title IX Coordinator also covers reporting options, UM policies and procedures for reporting, investigating, and adjudicating cases, and information about the local criminal justice system.
-DoV, DaV, SA, S • Spring Orientation 2020 • Summer Orientation 2020 • Fall Student Staff Training 2020 Discrimination and Harassment training video was filmed to be used for new employee onboarding by the Provost's Office and Human Resources DoV, DaV, SA, S onsoliting by the movest's onlice and numan resources July 2020
+Training from the Title IX Coordinator also covers reporting options, University of Montana policies and procedures for reporting, investigating, and adjudicating cases, and information about the local criminal justice system.
+DoV, DaV, SA, S Discrimination and Harassment training video was filmed to be used for new employee onboarding by the Provost's Office and Human Resources DoV, DaV, SA, S